What Are Internal Communication Metrics?

 Internal Communication Channel Metrics:

 - Open Rates: Measuring open rates across communication channels (e.g. employee app, email, intranet, texting, etc.) is a good way to see who is engaging on what channels.
-When communicators can analyze open rates based on type of content, time of day, presenter, and targeted group, they can glean further insights into what content works best for certain groups.
+When communicators can analyze open rates based on the type of content, time of day, presenter, and targeted group, they can glean further insights into what content works best for certain groups.

 - Channel Adoption Rate: Tracking channel adoption is another great way to understand how to best meet employees where they are.
 Certain groups might prefer different channels, which helps internal comms teams tailor content properly across channels.